bjvanbemmel/go_vanity_url_server/README.md

-# Go Proxy
+# Go Vanity URL Server
-A minimal implementation of a Go proxy.
+A minimal implementation of a Go vanity URL server.

 ## Introduction:
 Want to use your own domain name to share your Go modules like this?